adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 Sometimes, developers are on a pursuit to reduce page-load time by utilising content caching [[0](#ref0)].
 This is useful until a page contains personalised content, meaning this type of caching can't neccessarily be used.
 This is because a user might receive the cached version of somebody elses personalised content.
 The problem arises with the suggestion that this can be solved using AJAX to request the personalised content and this is problematic for several reasons.
 Before discussing the problems, let's define personalised content.
 Personalised content is any content that is specific to a user.
 The most basic example would be a "Logout" link because the page knows that *you* are logged in and that *you* may want to logout.

-## Multiple HTTP requests

-Instead of having a single HTTP request that contains the entire required response there will now be multiple.
-The first would be for the Document containing non-personalised content (which will be content-cached after the first request).
-The subsequent request will be via AJAX (and is obviously not content-cached); the request *will* be hitting your web server, therefore subject to the same latency as always.
-Also, there might be a request for each encapsulated portion of content i.e. Personalised header might be one request, and personalised products might be another; this is a bit of an architecture rabbit-hole...

 ## Architecture

 This seemingly harmless decision has a signifcant knock on effect on architecture. *Is there one extra request for personalised content or multiple?
 Do you serve it as JSON and then parse that on the client?
 How do you organise your scripts for this?
 How do you organise the view partials for this on the server?
 At what point is personalised content not essential to the user-experienced?*